Bylaws of the British Rorschach Society

 Article 2

-The British Rorschach Society aims to:
+The British Society for the Rorschach and Projective Methods aims to:

-- Disseminate to the psychological community the empirical research findings available for the Rorschach.
+• Disseminate to the psychological community the empirical research findings available for the Rorschach and Projective Methods.

 Article 3